WorldWindLabs/AirportTurbulence/README.md

 This is a test to produce NASA WorldWind web apps entirely developed via AI agents.

-Each directory contains an app that was developed with the platform stated in the directory name.
+- Each directory contains an app that was developed with the platform stated in the directory name, followed by the human author.
+- The `Original Python script and example data` directory has an intern-developed script that consults the API from https://aviationweather.gov/api/data/metar

 Please note that these apps have not been reviewed by human coders to clear them out of hallucinations and redundancies.